-CNAMEia - [string; default: '' (i.e. a linear, undefined axis)].
-Spectral coordinate description which must not exceed 68 characters in length.

-RESTFRQa - [floating point; default: none].
+- CNAMEia [string; default: default: '' (i.e. a linear, undefined axis)].
+Spectral-coordinate description that must not exceed 68 characters in length. - RESTFRQa [floating point; default: none].
 Rest frequency of the of the spectral feature of interest.
-The physical unit must be Hz.

-RESTWAVa - [floating point; default: none].
+The physical unit must be Hz. - RESTWAVa [floating point; default: none].
 Vacuum rest wavelength of the of the spectral feature of interest.
 The physical unit must be m.